Burke Museum of Natural History and Culture: Present long-term exhibits

+Publications

+The museum publishes a scientific journal, Burke Museum Contributions in Anthropology and Natural History, established in 1986.

 Museum governance

 Governing body

 The museum is administered through the University of Washington College of Arts and Sciences; the University of Washington Board of Regents serves as the museum's governing body.

 BMA

-The Burke Museum Association (BMA) is an organization made up of the Burke's Board of Trustees and an advisory council.
+The Burke Museum Association (BMA) is an organization made up of the Burke's board of trustees and an advisory council.
 Their mission is to actively support the Burke Museum by increasing public visibility, raising public and private funds to support programming and future expansion, and providing strong ties to the community.

 Funding

 In 2009, the museum had an annual budget of about $5 million, half of which came from an appropriation from the state of Washington.
 The budget did not include substantial in-kind support provided by the University of Washington as owner of the Burke property.
 Other sources of funding include interest from its endowment (10 percent), foundation grants and individual donations (27 percent), and admission fees and gift shop sales (13 percent).